cloudflare/cloudflare-docs-engine/src/content/learning/playground.md

 ## Beyond hello world

-To get familiar with Workers, we recommend playing around in the Playground, borring bits from [Examples](/examples) section of the documentation.
+To get familiar with Workers, we recommend playing around in the Playground, borrowing bits from [Examples](/examples) section of the documentation.
 This will give you a taste of what Workers can do.
 It’s pretty amazing.

 --------------------------------